MicrosoftDocs/azure-docs/articles/jenkins/azure-container-agents-plugin-run-container-as-an-agent.md

 ms.custom: jenkins
 ---

-# Build a project in Azure using Jenkins and the Azure Container Agents plugin
+# Build a project in Azure using Jenkins and Azure Container Instances

 Azure Container Instances makes it easy for you to get up and running without having to provision virtual machines or adopt a higher-level service.
 Azure Container Instances provides per-second billing based on the capacity you need; making it an attractive option for transient workloads such as performing a build.